theory/justatheory/content/post/postgres/mini-summit-two.md

     *   *David Wheeler (he/him)* in chat, replying to "I want to build a js...":
         GIMME

-*   Yurri: If you really want to od this right, just like in the RPM repositories, you have to know what the dependencies are.
+*   Yurii: If you really want to od this right, just like in the RPM repositories, you have to know what the dependencies are.
 David, I'm curious, what your thoughts are, if this is to be done right, there has to be a way to indicate dependencies in the `META.json` file, but then I'm